Never Do This to Your Lawn: Spring Edition- Milorganite Agronomist

 Spring is the least desirable time to use a power-dethatcher to rid your lawn of that layer of dead plant material that’s on the surface of the soil.
 The best time to dethatch cool-season, northern grasses is late summer to early fall, when the grass is actively growing.
 Wait until the growing season is winding down to dethatch your lawn.

 Don’t seed or patch bare spots too early!

 It’s the first really warm weekend in spring and you’re excited to get out into the yard.
-There are bare spots in your lawn that need attention.
-But is it time to patch those bare spots?
+You've noticed bare spots in your lawn that need to be re-seeded.
+But is it time to patch those bare spots with seed?
 No.

 If bare spots are patched too early in spring, there’s the potential for a heavy frost or even worse—snow—to kill the newly germinated grass seed.
 Last year in Wisconsin we were surprised by 3” of snow in mid-April, which killed all of the newly germinated grass seed I had planted.
 Ugh!
 (Yes, I was too eager to get into my yard.
 I should really heed my own advice.)

 Bare patches should be overseeded in early- (but not too early) to mid-spring to allow the new grass to establish after the threat of freezing and before the summer heat.